-Returning to classes after a long holiday may be simultaneously welcome and challenging.
+Returning to classes after a long holiday may be simultaneously welcoming and challenging.
 As students return to campus, immersion into the winter schedule will form a sense of routine again.
-Help take control of your back-to-school time by establishing a healthy routine with these tips.
+Take control of your back-to-school time by establishing a healthy routine with these tips.
 Be well, Huskies!

 Stick to a regular sleep and study schedule.